GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 #.
 Reports – Several *GMT* programs read input files and report
    statistics and other information.
-Nearly all programs have an optional “verbose” operation, which reports on the progress of computation.
+Nearly all programs have an optional "verbose" operation, which reports on the progress of computation.
 All programs feature usage messages, which prompt the user if incorrect commands have been given.
 Such text is written to the standard error stream and can therefore be separated from ASCII